Wli1388/Pre-Covid-Typical-Life-Revisit/README.md

 Good Luck and Have Fun!

+## PS
-PS: Ignore the Warnings.
+Ignore the Warnings.
 I was forced to have a raw type ArrayList due to project constraints.